 Like other medications, Stelara can cause mild side effects.
 When the drug is used to treat Crohn’s disease, mild side effects may include:

-These side effects of Stelara may be temporary, lasting a few days or weeks.
-But if they last longer, or if they bother you or become severe, it’s important to talk with your doctor or pharmacist.
+These side effects of Stelara may be temporary, lasting a few days to a few weeks.
+But if they last longer, bother you, or become severe, it’s important to talk with your doctor or pharmacist.

 Serious side effects

-Serious side effects were rare in clinical studies of Stelara, but they can occur.
+Serious side effects were rare in clinical trials of Stelara, but they can occur.

 Talk with your doctor right away if you develop serious side effects while using this drug.
 If any side effect seems life threatening, or if you think you’re having a medical emergency, call 911 (or your local emergency number) immediately.